 Members of the School’s Climate research group have key roles in the newly formed Lincoln Climate Commission, whose mission is to harness the collective energy, vision and ambition of key stakeholders across Lincoln and Lincolnshire to deliver a step-change in its response to the climate emergency.
 For example, they have invited members of the Lincolnshire Flood Risk and Water Management Partnership steering committee, providing advice on flood resilience for Lincoln City Council and East Lindsey District and Boston Borough Councils.

-Lincoln Climate Research Group falls under the auspices of LCWPH and capitalises on our existing specialist research strengths in climate science, impacts, governance and policy.
+The Lincoln Climate Research Group capitalises on our existing specialist research strengths in climate science, impacts, governance, and policy.
 It is a very timely initiative in view of our close involvement in and co-founding of the Lincoln Climate Commission.

-NERC grant NE/V001787/1 “Northwest European seasonal weather prediction from complex systems modelling” £650,000 to Prof. Edward Hanna
+NERC grant NE/V001787/1 “Northwest European seasonal weather prediction from complex systems modelling” £650,000 to Professor Edward Hanna.

-Ministry of Business, Innovation and Employment (New Zealand) Endeavour Fund award to Prof. Mark Macklin for “Smarter Targeting of Erosion” $750,000 (New Zealand Dollars).
+Ministry of Business, Innovation and Employment (New Zealand) Endeavour Fund award to Professor Mark Macklin for “Smarter Targeting of Erosion” $750,000 (New Zealand Dollars).

 NERC grant NE/W005875/1 "Causes and impacts of Greenland atmospheric Blocking Changes" £643,993 to Professor Edward Hanna.

 1. Recognise, support, and develop areas of research excellence in climate science, impacts and policy, building on our existing national and international track record with high-quality research outputs and significant external income.

 2. Hold active (generally monthly) research discussion meetings and seminars.

 3. Encourage collaborative research in the fields of climate science, impacts and policy/governance.